What can a Bailiff take from my home

 The Taking Control of Goods Regulations 2013 significantly changed the way in which bailiffs/enforcement agents can pursue all debts.
 The Regulations also list the items that are exempt from being taken into control by a bailiff.
 On this page, we address the popular question……what can a bailiff take from my home.

 It is important to be aware that you are not under any legal obligation to allow a bailiff into your home.
-You can refuse to allow him into your property and in most cases, this is what we would suggest.
+You can refuse to allow him into your property and in most cases, this is what we would recommend.

 Secondly, it is very rare indeed for goods to actually be removed with industry sources stating that goods are only removed in less than 0.5% of cases!!
 In reality, it is the ‘threat’ of goods being removed that a bailiff relies upon for payment.
 Whether this is right or wrong, the fact remains, that such a threat very often leads to payment being made.